How the Council worksThe Town Council has 13 Town Councillors elected for a term of four years

 How The Council Works at Filton

 The Town Council has 13 Town Councillors elected for a term of four years.
-The last Town Council elections were held in May 2015.
+The last Town Council elections were held in May 2019.
 The Councillors are split into three wards: Charborough (Three Councillors), Northville (Five Councillors) and Conygre (Five Councillors).
-There are also three elected Councillors to South Gloucestershire Council who represent Filton’s interests at this level.
+There are also two elected Councillors to South Gloucestershire Council who represent Filton’s interests at this level.

 The Civic Year runs from May to April with the election of the Chair/Mayor and the Deputy taking place at the Annual Statutory Meeting in May.
 These roles are filled by councillors who have been nominated and voted for by their councillor colleagues.
 The Town Councillors are unpaid, and do not receive any attendance allowance or payments for their duties, in which they run to undertake on a purely voluntary basis.